 Fashion vs. Function

-We realize that after talking with many outdoorsy women that faux-fur is a very personal topic.
-Some women love the looks, while others think its atrocious.
-Take some time to figure out what your tastes are, because this could limit your decisions, or expand the possibilities in winter boot selection.
-In addition to personal preference, there are some basic pros and cons for faux-fur boots.
-First, a faux fur collar provides a great seal at the top of the boot that keeps heat in, and pesky debris out.
+Who knew that faux-fur was such a controversial topic?
+Some women love the look, while others say it's a dealbreaker.
+Consider what your tastes are because this could immediately narrow your options, or expand the possibilities, for your winter boot selection.
+In addition to personal preference, there are some basic pros and cons of faux-fur boots.